operasoftware/devopera/articles/_posts/2015-04-24-reducing-memory-use.md

 published: false
 ---

-In his recent blogpost marking [ten years of Opera Mini](http://blogs.opera.com/news/2015/04/opera-mini-history-new-version-android/), PM Christian Uribe wrote
+In his recent blogpost marking [ten years of Opera Mini](http://blogs.opera.com/news/2015/04/opera-mini-history-new-version-android/), PM Christian Uribe wrote:

 > Our vision is still the same: get the web into the hands of everyone, regardless of their device.